 - Assume responsibility for results of any FDA or internal audits;

 - Assume responsibility for billing compliance of individual studies, financial solvency of trials, correction of claims, or resolution of billing disputes on studies.

 Regulatory Compliance.
 CTSC supports investigators, the IRB, and the Office of Research Compliance and Integrity (RCI) by providing training and consulting services.
 Consulting services are recharged where indicated (see rates below).

 - Good Clinical Practice (GCP) Education – Supports CITI training by providing in depth training on implementation of GCP principles at UC Davis.

 - Coordinator for hire - Support for individual projects as requested(recharged).
-Selection is based on resource availability and limited to allow access by a broad range of constituents.

 - Regulatory Oversight of Department coordinators to ensure study excellence (recharged).

 - Clinical Research Coordinator Mentoring of new Department coordinators to identify and fill knowledge/experience gaps per CTSC SOP#3 - recharged (Intranet )